 The total revenue of FedServ for the year ended on March 31 2022 was'44.10 Crores.
 '42.67 Crores pertains to services provided by the Company to the Bank and'1.43 Crores relates to the indirect incomes.
 The Company had a net profit of '3.46 Croresfor the year ended on March 31 2022.
 The Net worth of FedServ at the beginning of theyear was '12.82 Crores and closing net worth of FedServ as on March 312022 was '16.27Crores.

 FedServ will help the Bank in serving the customers better and reducingthe cost of operations significantly.
 FedServ will also help the Bank to improveturnaround time of various operational processes improve First Time Right (FTR) rate andenable the Bank to become FIRST CHOICE Bank of customers.

 The Profit after tax of the Company for the year ended March 31 2022increased to '3.46 Crores from '1.84 Crores for the year ended March 31 2021.
 The totalassets of the Company increased to '19.83 Crores as on March 31 2022 from '14.96 Croresas on March 312021.

 Fedbank Financial Services Limited

-As on March 31 2022 the Bank has two Associate Companies named IDBI Federal LifeInsurance Company Limited and Equirus Capital Private Limited.
+As on March 31 2022 the Bank has two Associate Companies named M/s.Ageas Federal Life Insurance Company Limited (Formerly known as IDBI Federal LifeInsurance Co Ltd.) and M/s.
+Equirus Capital Private Limited.

 Joint Venture in Life Insurance Business